fluxo-js/fluxo/README.md

 ##CID

-Every Fluxo store has an internal CID (client ID) that are used to many internal tasks but you can use to reference your object on your interface as well.
+Every Fluxo store has an internal CID (client ID) that are used to many internal tasks, but you can use to reference your object on your interface as well.
 The CID value is placed on the store's `cid` property.